CromwellCMS/Cromwell/website/docs/development/theme-development.md

 ### Publish in the Cromwell CMS market

 For your Theme/Plugin to appear in the Admin panel market at `/admin/#/theme-market` page, we need to add it in our central database.
-For now there's no automatic process and all new Modules checked manually (to ensure build correctness and acceptable code quality), so please reach us for publication at cromwellcms@gmail.com.
+For now there's no automatic process and all new Modules are checked manually (to ensure build correctness and acceptable code quality), so please reach us for publication at cromwellcms@gmail.com.
-Publication is free.
+The publication is free.

 ## Install